That's So Suite Life of Hannah Montana: Plot

-Checkin' Out (from That's So Raven)
+"Checkin' Out"

 Raven steps up to organize an important photo shoot showcasing Donna Cabonna's new fashion line for young men at the Tipton Hotel in Boston because Tiffany, the usual assistant, is sick with a fever.
 Donna gives her a Secretech, a device for secretaries that helps organize events, and has Raven conduct a video conference on it.
 She assures Donna that she knows how to use one, even though she doesn't, and no one can help her.
 She accidentally sends the photographer, Pistache, to the Tipton in Milan, Italy.
 Also, the models (Juan and Kvelte) did not get their plane ticket from Raven, so the models are stuck in the made-up country of Budapragoslovakia.
-While Raven is talking to Secretech support, she has a vision.
-She tells Zack and Cody to put their hands out, and they end up catching a celebrity, Tyler Sparks (Tiffany Thornton) which is how she gets the twins to help her.
+While Raven is talking to Secretech support, she has a vision involving a celebrity named Tyler Sparks (Tiffany Thornton), tripping and falling.
+She then tells Zack and Cody to hold their arms out, and they end up catching Tyler, which is how she gets the twins to help her.
 As a result, Raven substitutes the fashion models with Zack and Cody, and she pretends to be Pistache.
 Donna Cabonna finds out the bad news, so she tries to take matters into her own hands by impersonating the photographer too.
 As the two Pistache impersonators are doing the photo shoot, the real Pistache comes in, having arrived by "an outrageously expensive private jet" (billed to Donna Cabona).
 She notes that Zack and Cody are not the models she chose, but they are even better.
 She tells them to turn around, and she takes pictures of their backs.
 The episode seems to end on a happy note with Raven's vision that has Donna Cabonna saying that the boy's line is a success.
 However, the episode turns sour when Raven misses her flight because her Secretech has the wrong time in Boston, which is 3 hours ahead from San Francisco.
 Raven then decides to recheck into her hotel room and asks the clerk for a wake-up call tomorrow morning.